-Motion and Sta Motion and Stability: Forces and Interactions Fluids 4 Use mathematics and computational thinking to analyze the effects of pressure changes and buoyant forces in fluid systems.
-Cause and Effect 4a Plan and carry out experiments to determine the density of objects.
-Scale, Proportion, and Quantity 4b Use and solve algebraic formulas to determine the relationships between pressure, force, area, and density.
-Examples: $P=F/A$; $P=\rho gh$ Scale, Proportion, and Quantity 4c Design solutions to determine the magnitude and direction of the buoyant force acting on an object and the effects of the buoyant forces on the object's motion.
-Systems and System Models 4d Use the buoyant force acting on an object and free body diagrams to determine the acceleration of submerged objects.
-Scale, Proportion, and Quantity Motion and Sta bility : Forces and Interactions Circular Motion 5 Develop and use models to analyze the circular motion of objects.
-Systems and System Models 5a Use mathematics and free-body diagrams to relate the tangential velocity, the radius of orbit, the centripetal acceleration, and force to each other for an object moving in a circle.
-Scale, Proportion, and Quantity 5b Develop and use a model to describe the mathematical relationship between mass, distance, and force as expressed by Newton's law of universal gravitation.
-Systems and System Models and Quantity 6a Develop and use a model to describe the mathematical relationship between charge, distance, and force as expressed by Coulomb's law.
-Systems and System Models 6b Obtain, evaluate, and communicate information regarding the relationship between voltage, current, and power for direct current circuits.
-Scale, Proportion, and Quantity 6c Create models of series, parallel, and mixed direct current circuits.
-Systems and System Models 6d Use mathematics and computational thinking to determine the voltage, current, and resistance for an entire circuit and at each resistor or load.
-Examples: use measurement devices and Ohm's law Scale, Proportion, and Quantity
+Motion and Stability: Forces and Interactions 4.
+Use mathematics and computational thinking to analyze the effects of pressure changes and buoyant forces in fluid systems.
+Cause and Effect a.
+Plan and carry out experiments to determine the density of objects. b.
+Use and solve algebraic formulas to determine the relationships between pressure, force, area, and density.
+Examples: P=F/A; P=ρgh Scale, Proportion, and Quantity Fluids c.
+Design solutions to determine the magnitude and direction of the buoyant force acting on an object and the effects of the buoyant forces on the object's motion.
+Systems and System Models d.
+Use the buoyant force acting on an object and free body diagrams to determine the acceleration of submerged objects.
+Scale, Proportion, and Quantity 5.
+Develop and use models to analyze the circular motion of objects.
+Systems and System Models Circular Motion a.
+Use mathematics and free-body diagrams to relate the tangential velocity, the radius of orbit, the centripetal acceleration, and force to each other for an object moving in a circle.
+Scale, Proportion, and Quantity b.
+Develop and use a model to describe the mathematical relationship between mass, distance, and force as expressed by Newton's law of universal gravitation.
+Systems and System Models

-Energy

-Electricity 6 Obtain, evaluate, and communicate information concerning static and current electricity.
-Scale, Proportion,

-2023 Alabama Course of Study: Science 100

-Waves and Their Applications in Technologies for Information Transfer Waves 7 Obtain, evaluate, and communicate information regarding the propagation, properties, and applications of waves.
-Scale, Proportion, and Quantity 7a Use mathematics and computational thinking to describe the relationships between the velocity, frequency, and wavelength of a propagating wave.
-Scale, Proportion, and Quantity 7b Use results of investigations to explain the production and characteristics of sound waves including interferences, the Doppler effect, and standing waves.
-Examples: the relationship between amplitude and wave energy, the relationship between frequency and pitch Energy and Matter 7c Obtain, evaluate, and communicate information to explain the properties and behavior of electromagnetic waves.
-Energy and Matter
+Energy Electricity 6.
+Obtain, evaluate, and communicate information concerning static and current electricity.
+Scale, Proportion, and Quantity a.
+Develop and use a model to describe the mathematical relationship among charge, distance, and force as expressed by Coulomb's law.
+Systems and System Models Obtain, evaluate, and communicate information regarding the relationship among voltage, current, and power for direct current circuits.
+Scale, Proportion, and Quantity c.
+Create models of series, parallel, and mixed direct current circuits.
+Systems and System Models d.
+Use mathematics and computational thinking to determine the voltage, current, and resistance for an entire circuit and at each resistor or load.
+Examples: use measurement devices and Ohm's law Scale, Proportion, and Quantity Waves and Their Applications in Technologies for Information Transfer Waves 7.
+Obtain, evaluate, and communicate information regarding the propagation, properties, and applications of waves. a.
+Use mathematics and computational thinking to describe the relationships among the velocity, frequency, and wavelength of a propagating wave.
+Scale, Proportion, and Quantity b.
+Use results of investigations to explain the production and characteristics of sound waves including interferences, the Doppler effect, and standing waves.
+Examples: the relationship between amplitude and wave energy, the relationship between frequency and pitch Energy and Matter c.
+Obtain, evaluate, and communicate information to explain the properties and behavior of electromagnetic waves.